SergioLavao/TPSDeathMatchServer/README.md

 ## API

-The project provides server functions to build you own game such as the following example:
+The project provides server functions to build you own game server such as the following example:

 ```